 New photographers tend to shoot every photo from the same angle and perspective.
+Great pictures involve creativity.
 Head on, centered subject, get the shot, and get on with your adventure.
 Use a little creativity in your photography to get better family travel photos.

 Notice the difference in the two shots, below, just by changing the perspective?

 Travel Photography Tip #3: Take Both Vertical and Horizontal Shots

 We constantly need a horizontal shot for a YouTube thumbnail and all we took was vertical shots for Instagram.
 It’s a very common issue with today’s social media driven world of photography.
 Take different shots to get different perspectives.

 So, make sure you take both horizontal and vertical shots with your phone of the same scene to get better pictures.

 This sums up our process for taking better pictures while on our adventures.
 Do not go out and buy a new camera.
 Use the resources your currently own to improve your photography.
 We’d love to hear from you on your techniques on how to take good photos.
 What’s your process?